jicamargo/PatientCareDB/README.md

 - [ ] **[User Interface (UI) Enhancements]:**
   Develop a user-friendly and intuitive front-end interface using a modern web framework like React or Vue.js.
 This would provide a responsive and interactive user experience for accessing and managing the veterinary clinic data.
 - [ ] **[Appointment Scheduling and Notifications]:**
-  Implement a feature for appointment scheduling, allowing clinic staff to book appointments for animals and send   notifications to clients.
+  Implement a feature for appointment scheduling, allowing clinic staff to book appointments and send   notifications to clients.
 This could include features such as calendar integration, reminders, and email or SMS notifications to help streamline the appointment management process.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>